 The only caveat: You can’t make any additional gifts to the same recipient during those years without using part of your $11.58 million exemption.

 Some gifts are tax-exempt

-Among others, the following types of gifts are exempt from the federal gift tax so you can make unlimited gifts in these categories without any gift tax or estate tax consequences and without having to file gift tax returns:
+Among others, the following types of gifts are exempt from the federal gift tax.
+You can make unlimited gifts in these categories without any gift tax or estate tax consequences and without having to file gift tax returns:

-You many need to file a gift tax return
+You may need to file a gift tax return

 If you’re married, you can’t file a joint gift tax return.
 Each spouse must file a separate return if he or she makes any taxable gifts.
 You can, however, choose to “split” gifts with your spouse.
 Making a split gift allows you to take advantage of your annual gift tax exclusion plus your spouse’s exclusion for a gift that is made entirely by you.